An article written by Barry Herbach, LCSW

 The Miami Herald.
 “5 THINGS YOU DIDN’T KNOW ABOUT NARCISSISTIC PERSONALITY DISORDER”, The Record (Bergen County, NJ), April 10, 2008

-The all about me is the sneaky part with these people. st of the qualities.
-Remember its all about them, not you.
-So as they get to know you and the fantasy goes away, they get angry.
-You are no longer feeding their inflated sense of self importance.
+The “it’s all about you” is the sneaky part with these people.
+Remember it’s all about them, not you.
+So, as they get to know you and the fantasy goes away, they get angry.
+You are no longer feeding their inflated sense of self-importance.
 So now they remember every imagined slight.
 They are always telling you how you are not good enough at taking care of them.
 They are the victim, “you disappointed them”, “and you did not treat them with enough sensitivity”.
-They will always want to have talks, and have open communication.
+They will always want to have talks and have open communication.
 If you listen carefully when you are in these discussions, you will realize all they are doing is telling how you weren’t good enough, because you didn’t make them feel good enough.

 This usually ends in one of two ways: You will get burnt out and afterwards, get out with a lot of drama.
 Or believe it or not they dump you, and never talk to you again.
 Suddenly you feel like you never existed to them.
 You will be asking yourself, “What happened?”
 The answer is simple.
 They realized that you will never fill their needs (no one can) and they moved on to a new sucker.
 They don’t acknowledge you because it was never about you, so now it’s the new love of their life.
 Or their new sucker.